ajrcarey/pdfium-render/README.md

 a build of Pdfium that was compiled with the `PDF_USE_SKIA` flag, or using these functions will fail.
 * `pdfium_use_win32`: includes Windows-specific functions in `PdfiumLibraryBindings`.
 You must bind to a build of Pdfium that was compiled with the `_WIN32` flag, or using these functions will fail.
 This feature requires the `windows` crate.
+This feature is not supported when compiling to WASM.
 * `pdfium_enable_xfa`: includes XFA-specific functions in `PdfiumLibraryBindings`.
 You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_XFA` flag, or using these functions will fail.
 * `pdfium_enable_v8`: includes V8-specific functions in `PdfiumLibraryBindings`.
 You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_V8` flag, or using these functions will fail.
+This feature is not supported when compiling to WASM.

 ## Version history